 Handshake was created to ensure that all college students have equal access to meaningful careers.
 Handshake’s community includes 20 million students and young alumni around the world from 1,400 educational institutions.
 The platform connects up-and-coming talent with 650,000+ employers.

-Initially, Handshake's student mobile product mirrored the web version without a tailored focus for mobile users, resulting in it being perceived as just another job board in a saturated market.
-User interviews revealed that the platform's robust event offerings and opportunities to connect with employers remained largely unnoticed, and the employer partners were experiencing low enrolment and attendance at their events.
+Handshake's student mobile product mirrored the web version without a tailored focus for mobile users, resulting in it being perceived as just another job board in a saturated market without any differentiating features.
+User interviews revealed that the platform's event and opportunities to connect with employers remained largely unnoticed, and the employer partners were experiencing low enrolment and attendance at their events.

 As the homepage of the product is a high touch and high visibility surface area the numbers of stakeholders across the three sided marketplace was high.
 In planning the project extra care was taken to loop in leadership and cross-functional partners early and often to ensure a smooth process.
 This began with a foundational step of establishing goals for the redesign: